 Dining Student Manager

 Dining Student Managers are employed in one of the four residential dining centers, University Food Court, or Panther Catering.
 They are responsible for training and directing student employees.
-Duties include opening and closing for each shift, training student employees, and enforcing sanitation laws and Panther Dining guidelines.
+Duties include opening and closing each shift, training student employees, and enforcing sanitation laws and Panther Dining guidelines.

 Dining Center Student Assistant

 Dining Center Student Assistant is a general title used to describe a variety of positions held by students who are employed in the University Food Court, Marketplace Convenience Centers, Panther Catering, or any of the four residential dining centers.
 Positions vary and include Kitchen, Line, Salad and Hot Bar Assistant, Reservation Only Host and Waiter, Catering, Checker, Busser, and others.

 Building Service Workers clean the lounges, stairwells, hallways, and other public areas of the residence halls.
 Students are responsible for the cleanliness of their rooms or apartments.
 Cleaning supplies are available at the front desk of the residence halls, and on-site University Apartments/University Court offices.

 Residence halls may employ one or two residents to work with the Building Service Worker (BSW) staff.
 These student helpers assist with various duties like emptying trash cans; sweeping common areas such as basements, stairwells, and the lobby; cleaning glass doors and windows, and vacuuming common area rugs and carpeting.

 Charleston, IL 61920